Jyotimishra34/Task-1/README.md

 # Task-1
-HealSpace Landing Page
+HealSpace Landing Page:-
 A simple, responsive landing page for HealSpace, a therapy and wellness platform.

-Features
+Features:
 Responsive navbar with essential links

 Hero section with therapy options (Individual, Couples, Teen)

-Therapy options displayed as cards with images
+Therapy options display as cards with images

 Footer with social media icons

 Mobile-friendly design

-How to Use
+How to use:-
 Open index.html in a browser

 Resize the window to test responsiveness

 Edit images, links, and text as needed in index.html and style.css

-Requirements
+Requirements:-
 No setup required — just open in any modern browser